wwwizzarrdry/mini-controller/README.md

 Mini controller for Roon, Sonos, Plex and LastFM
 Built using Electron and Material UIkit.
 App launches as a small FAB button inspired by the Google Hangouts extension.
+There are some rudimentary Roon transport calls that work, but this is just UI stuffs right now.

 ## Getting Started
 ```